-- Bluehost Server – This remote site section shows the Bluehost server where your site’s folders and files are stored.
-Here you will be able to see modify directories according to the directory access you provided when creating FTP account in Bluehost.
+- Hosting Server – This remote site section shows the hosting server where your site’s folders and files are stored.
+Here you will be able to see modify directories according to the directory access you provided when creating FTP account.

 - Transfer Details – here you can see three queues to check the status of file transfer.
 Queued files show the progress of file transfer, Failed and Successful transfers are shown in the next two corresponding queue tabs.

 There are multiple ways to modify or download the files:

 - Just drag & drop folder or file from one side to another side to copy that folder or file.